simatic-ax/learning-path/09_hardware_configuration/slides/slides.md

 <div class="grid-two-col-eq">
   <div class="flex-col justify-center">
     <p>To get started, you need to have SIMATIC AX, apax and all its prerequisites installed.</p>
-    <p>Additionally you should execute the 01 introduction to ax code and know the basics of hardware configuration.</p>
+    <p>In addition you should know the basics on how to use AX Code as well as have a starting project and know the basics of hardware configuration.</p>
     <br/>
     <p>With this you are set up to continue with this learning path.</p>
   </div>